chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 [Lucide]: https://lucide.dev/ "Lucide SVG icon set"
 [astro]: https://astro.build/ "Astro: all-in-one web framework designed for speed"

-This is the component I made to do the job.
+This is the component I made to do the job:

 ```astro
 ---